client9/client9-website-2017/content/post/git-undo-last-commit.md

 ## Undo a push and the commit.

-This is the most complicated.
-See this [Stack Overflow](http://stackoverflow.com/questions/1270514/undoing-a-git-push) thread in the meantime.
+The cute answer is "keep going and don't try to revert."
+That's not appropriate in all occasions, so if you need to undo a _push_ and a _commit_, check out see this [Stack Overflow](http://stackoverflow.com/questions/1270514/undoing-a-git-push) thread until I write up something.